 We are delighted that links to our videos about Post Exertional Malaise and Severe ME/CFS, in the ‘Dialogues from a neglected illness’ project, have been included in the new resource

-It is clear that the situation is changing in the UK, even as ‘Dialogues’ has been under construction.
-The exciting Decode ME/CFS DNA Study funded by the Medical Research Council is due to start collecting samples from 20,000 patients and progress is being made worldwide, with ME/CFS attracting new researchers from a range of disciplines, often using cutting edge technologies to investigate complex multi-system disease – the challenge of the 21st century.
+1 – In the UK the large Decode ME/CFS DNA Studyfunded by the Medical Research Council has progressed and will launch in Jan 2022.
+Samples will be collected from around 20,000 patients.
+Worldwide, ME/CFS research is progressing and attracting new researchers from a range of disciplines, often using cutting edge technologies to investigate complex multi-system disease – the challenge of the 21st century.

-The realisation that Covid-19 appears to be one of the many viruses or pathogens that can lead to the development of multi-system dysregulation and ME/CFS, lends even greater urgency to this research!
+2 – The realisation that COVID-19 is one of the many viruses and pathogens that can cause prolonged illness with multi-system dysregulation resembling ME/CFS, has given great urgency to this research.

 3 – The UK NICE Guideline for ME/CFS has at last been updated.
 All relevant research was carefully evaluated and after several delays, the old guideline was replace by a more thorough, evidence-based guideline in October 2021.
 This has been an uncomfortable experience for those professionals still wedded to the old guideline’s recommendations.

 There is an urgent need for professionals to learn more about ME/CFS and it is hoped that these videos will continue to play a significant educational role.
 In 2020 Paul Chrisp, director of the Centre for Guidelines at NICE, said: